 Bonus feature: it doesn’t just do passwords – it’s a secure way to store software licences and other personal data like bank accounts.

 On the downside, it’s a little pricey – $49.99 for the Mac or Windows versions.
-If you don’t need to store software licences, look into LastPass instead, which offers a free plan or you can get a full year of premium service through our MakeUseOf Rewards program.
+If you don’t need to store software licences, look into LastPass instead, which offers a free plan.

 Some people say digital hoarding is a psychological problem – but it’s only a problem if you can’t manage it.
 With the right tools, hoarding is simply another way of saying “always having the data you need at your fingertips”.
 And unlike real life hoarding – yes, I’m looking at you Mr 500 DVDs – bytes don’t take up real space.

 I think that’s a pretty extensive list, but if you’re holding on to more ideas for hoarding tools, please share in the comments so we can all keep our digital addictions under control.